Replicas of the Statue of Liberty: Île aux Cygnes

-This statue was given in 1889 to France by U.S. citizens living in Paris to celebrate the French Revolution three years after the main statue in New York was inaugurated.
+This statue was given in 1889 to France by U.S. citizens living in Paris, only three years after the main statue in New York was inaugurated, to celebrate the centennial of the French Revolution.
 Originally, the statue was turned towards the east in order to face the Eiffel Tower.
 In 1937 it was turned towards the west so that it would be facing the original statue in New York.
 It is one of three replicas in Paris.

-The statue is near the Grenelle Bridge on the Île aux Cygnes, a man-made island in the Seine (48°51′0″N 2°16′47″E).
+The statue is near the Pont de Grenelle on the Île aux Cygnes, a man-made island in the Seine (48°51′0″N 2°16′47″E).
 It is a quarter-scale version (11.50 m high), and was one of the working models used during construction of the actual Statue of Liberty.
+The statue is a short distance away from the Eiffel Tower and Alexandre-Gustave Eiffel designed its interior.
 This model weighs 14 tons.
 It was inaugurated on 4 July 1889.
 Its tablet bears two dates: "IV JUILLET 1776" (4 July 1776: the United States Declaration of Independence) like the New York statue, and "XIV JUILLET 1789" (14 July 1789: the storming of the Bastille) associated with an equal sign.
-This statue is shown in the film National Treasure: Book of Secrets as a historic location.
+This statue is shown in the 2007 film National Treasure: Book of Secrets as a historic location.

-Former Musée des Arts et Métiers location
+Musée des Arts et Métiers

 The 2.86 m tall original plaster maquette finished in 1878 by Auguste Bartholdi that was used to make the statue in New York is in the Musée des Arts et Métiers in Paris.
 This original plaster model was bequeathed by the artist's widow in 1907, together with part of the artist's estate.

 On the square outside the Musée des Arts et Métiers's entrance was a bronze copy made from the plaster maquette, number 1 from an original edition of 12, made by the museum and cast by Susse Fondeur Paris.
-It was this replica that was shipped to America under a joint effort by the Embassy of France in the United States, the Conservatoire national des arts et métiers and the shipping company CMA CGM Group.
+It was this replica that was shipped to the U.S. under a joint effort by the Embassy of France in the United States, the Conservatoire national des arts et métiers and the shipping company CMA CGM Group.
 After spending time on Ellis Island for Independence Day 2021, it now resides at the French ambassador's residence in Washington, D.C.

 Flame of Liberty

 A life-size copy of the torch, Flame of Liberty, can be seen above the entrance to the Pont de l'Alma tunnel near the Champs-Élysées in Paris.
 It was given to the city as a return gift in honour of the centennial celebration of the statue's dedication.
-Since it is above the Pont de l'Alma car tunnel in which Princess Diana died, the torch became an unofficial memorial to the princess.
+In 1997, the torch became an unofficial memorial to Diana, Princess of Wales after she was killed in a car accident in the Pont de l'Alma tunnel.